-Why is there a need for a Families Working Group?
+Why is there a need for a Families Work Group?

 In order to improve outcomes for youth involved in the juvenile justice system the family voice must be included consistently across the system.
 Too often we overlook this perspective, whether it is provided by biological parents, foster parents, or guardians, and miss an opportunity to fully support a youth on his/her path to success.

-What is the focus of the Families Working Group?
+What is the focus of the Families Work Group?

-To empower and effectively engage families the families working group seeks to:
+To empower and effectively engage families the families work group seeks to:

 - Increase trust, respect, and understanding between families and system professionals